 Beyond red hair in people: MC1R function

-MC1R isn’t just a human-specific gene; it causes pigmentation variation in animals from chickens to goats to carp.
+MC1R isn’t just a human-specific gene; it causes pigmentation variation in animals from chickens to goats to fish.
 It is also thought to be involved in the browning reaction of cut apples being exposed to air.

 Beyond the ‘red hair’ gene, predicting hair color from genetic data can be tricky.
 Here is a great article on 124 genes that influence hair color.